JessicaCHuang26/Lab-3/README.md

 - The map also includes a legend with checkbox filters that allows users to toggle different types of green spaces on and off.
 - A search bar allows users to search for green spaces by name.
-- When users hover over a green space polygon, a popup appears displaying the name and type of the green space as wells as a yellow highlight
+- When users hover over a green space polygon, a popup appears as wells as a yellow highlight
 - Clicking on a polygon will automatically zoom the map to the selected green space
 - A reset button allows users to return the map to its original view after exploring different areas.